 • Our staff

 Later, the teams created their own playbooks, aligned with the club playbook.
 For instance, in the team playbook, they had tactics in detail.
 How to do a set play, where to position on corners, how to press etc. All these tactics was aligned with the playing style that we had in the club playbook.
 According to the club playbook we should be a club where ”we by a great ball possession did not allow the opponents to score and also favoring individual skills but not on behalf of team performance”.
-We also created a slogan in latin accentuating we were a elite club – ”Vos have fun cum vincere”.
-So, in the team playbooks there was no option to play defensive and boring but freedom to have own tactic.
+We also created a slogan in Latin accentuating we were a elite club – ”Vos have fun cum vincere”.
+So, in the team playbooks there was no option to play defensive and boring, but the freedom to have own tactics on how to implement this offensive way of playing.
+When a youth player was selected for the A-team it was easy to him to adopt to the tactics.

 When i was hired as the new headcoach for the Swedish national team for deaf in futsal (indoor football) without no skills in the sign language i quickly wrote a playbook for us all to communicate with.
 All plays and expectations on each role was in there and during the world championships we followed it ”by the book”.
 Later i took the playbook and launched new versions in yearly iterations and after 9 versions it was a 400 pager book.
 Some years later me and some other experienced futsal coaches created this template for a club/team to start with.
 If you take away the tactics in there I presume you can use it for any team sport and inspiration for your work team?